Bernie S. Siegel: Literary reviews

 Literary critic Anatole Broyard, writing in The New York Times, describes him as "a sort of Donald Trump of critical illness" and "not a gifted writer"; and while agreeing that Siegel is a surgeon, writes that he "might sometimes be mistaken for a pop psychiatrist."
 Broyard is critical of some of Siegel's practices, such as "imaging", where cancer patients imagine their good cells defeating their bad cells.
 Yet, Broyard concludes, Siegel does bring "an element of camaraderie" and offers patients hope, which is "a godsend to many people who are too sick to object to his style."

 Los Angeles Times reviewer Joan Borysenko described Siegel's first book, Love, Medicine and Miracles, as "incredibly inspiring and sure to be controversial".
 She commented, "Excellent research is reviewed side-by-side with uncontrolled, highly questionable studies."
 Describing Siegel as an "extremist" who "views cancer and nearly all diseases as psychosomatic", the review concluded that "his message distills down to one that the head may question, but in which the heart delights".
 A second Los Angeles Times review of the same book said, "The book works best as a passionate exhortation to care for yourself, emotionally as well as physically.
 As a treatise on disease, it's trendy but ultimately oppressive."

 In 1988, Siegel's Love, Medicine and Miracles ranked #9 on The New York Times Best Seller list of hardcover nonfiction books.
 The book remained on the Times bestseller list for more than a year.
-The paperback version was on The New York Times Best Seller list from 1988 - 1994.
+The paperback version was on The New York Times Best Seller list from 1988 to 1994.
 It was also included in Sheldon Zerden's The Best of Health: The 100 Best Health Books.
 His book Peace, Love and Healing hit The New York Times Best Seller list (paperback) in 1989.

 Mind Body Spirit magazine ranked him #25 on their 2012 list, "The Spiritual 100".